 - Students will choose a scientific topic of interest to them, research it and produce an article style report.
 This will be assessed by; (i) a short planning document, (ii) a mid-period short presentation and (iii) the final submitted article.

-- The deadline for the article is the first Tuesday of term (12th January 2016) but with students strongly encouraged to complete it before they leave for the Christmas break.
+- The deadline for the article is the first Monday of term two but with students strongly encouraged to complete it before they leave for the Christmas break.

 - Introduction to entrepreneurship and innovation